Student Access and Achievement

-The Academic Access and Achievement Program supports various school-based acceleration and enrichment programs offered during the school day, after school hours, and beyond the school year.
+The Student Access and Achievement Program supports various school-based acceleration and enrichment programs offered during the school day, after school hours, and beyond the school year.

-The goal of Academic Access and Achievement is to provide students with support to achieve the high academic standards of the Howard County Public School System.
-Academic Access and Achievement is composed of several programs.
+The goal of Student Access and Achievement is to provide students with support to achieve the high academic standards of the Howard County Public School System.
+Student Access and Achievement is composed of several programs.

-The staff of the Office of Academic Access and Achievement collaborates closely with various community groups and organizations.
+The staff of the Office of Student Access and Achievement collaborates closely with various community groups and organizations.
 View a listing of select community partners.

 Acceleration Pathways and Supports